Mundez-the-man/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. a program that prints the alphabet in lowercase, followed by a new line
 3. a program that prints the alphabet in lowercase, and then in uppercase
 4. a program that prints the alphabet in lowercase
+5. a program that prints all single digit numbers of base 10 starting from 0
+6.